What is OutcomesIQ? How to update existing admissions results information

 OutcomesIQ: Your Evidence-Based College List Builder

-The goal: Move from "this feels right" to "this is evidence-backed."
+Move from "this feels right" to "this is evidence-backed."
 By the end of an OutcomesIQ session you should have a more balanced list, clearer confidence in each school's role, and fewer decisions made on instinct alone.

 Getting Started: Opening OutcomesIQ